Introduction

 "You'll grow out of that joke eventually, but it will take an unfortunately long amount of time," I told him.

-I had just finished eating when the phone rang.
-Everyone looked around for a moment wondering who would call them there, instead of the office number.
+I had just filled my breakfast plate when the phone rang.
+Everyone looked around for a moment wondering who would call us there instead of the office numbers.
 Grandpa went to answer the phone.

 "This is Joe," he said.